keptn/lifecycle-toolkit/docs/blog/posts/2023-keptn-year-in-review.md

 During the 2023 year, we had 221 PRs Opened, 203 PRs Merged, and 176 Active GitHub Members of those 110 were new members, and 66 were returning members.
-We consider “active members” to be persons who have actively engaged in with the Keptn project through actions such as opened or commented on an Issue, opened a PR, had a PR merged, commented – replied – or created a discussion, forked a repo.
+We consider “active members” to be persons who have actively engaged with the Keptn project through actions such as opened or commented on an Issue, opened a PR, had a PR merged, commented – replied – or created a discussion, forked a repo.